somnisomni/code-server-container/README.md

-# docker-code-server
+# somni-code-server
-Customized Docker image build files of [code-server](https://github.com/cdr/code-server).
+Customized container image build files of [code-server](https://github.com/cdr/code-server).

 ## How to use
-Just execute `$ docker build .` on root of the repository, or run `build.sh` script.
+Just execute `$ podman build .` on root of the repository, or run `build.sh` script.

 `build.sh` script will build the image with tag name `somni-code-server`.

+Podman is supported.
+Docker is may not supported.

 ## Customizations against vanilla image
   - Based on [latest Ubuntu LTS image](https://hub.docker.com/_/ubuntu)